-Scheduling is an advanced feature of data migration.
-You can configure a scheduling policy and scheduling cycle when you migrate schemas and historical data from the source database to the destination database on a regular basis.
-The scheduling feature allows you to flexibly build data warehouses.
+Data Transmission Service (DTS) provides the data integration feature.
+You can configure a scheduling policy to migrate schemas and historical data from the source database to the destination database on a regular basis.
+This feature allows you to flexibly build data warehouses.
 For example, you can build a T+1 data warehouse.
-This topic describes the scheduling policies of regular data migration, the limits on scheduling policies, and the scenarios of these policies.
+This topic describes the scheduling policies of data integration, the limits on scheduling policies, and the scenarios of these policies.

-All databases that support full data migration support the scheduling feature.
-For more information, see Database and migration types.
+All databases that support full data migration support the data integration feature.
+For more information, see Supported databases and migration types.

 You can configure a scheduling policy for a regular data migration task in the Configure Migration Types and Objects step.